Keith Millen: Crystal Palace

-After a brief spell as Head of Coaching and Development at Blackpool earlier in the year, Millen was appointed Assistant Manager at Crystal Palace in November 2012, following former Blackpool manager Ian Holloway.
+After a brief spell as head of coaching and development at Blackpool earlier in the year, Millen was appointed assistant manager at Crystal Palace in November 2012, following former Blackpool manager Ian Holloway.
 On 23 October 2013, Millen was appointed as caretaker manager after Holloway left by mutual consent.

-On 26 November 2013, newly appointed Crystal Palace manager Tony Pulis announced that Millen will be kept as backroom staff.
-This is likely because Millen had successfully restored team spirit back into the Crystal Palace squad and inspired Palace to 3 points closer to safety of relegation with 0–0 home draw to Everton, followed by a 1–0 away win over Hull City.
+On 26 November 2013, newly appointed Crystal Palace manager Tony Pulis announced that Millen would be kept as backroom staff.

 After Tony Pulis' surprise departure from Crystal Palace on 14 August 2014 (only 2 days before the start of the new Premier League season) Millen was again appointed caretaker manager.
-However, when Neil Warnock was appointed permanent Manager on 27 August 2014, Millen's future was not made clear.
+However, when Neil Warnock was appointed permanent manager on 27 August 2014, Millen's future was not made clear.
 On 12 September 2014 it was reported that Neil Warnock was happy for Millen to continue as assistant manager at Crystal Palace.

 On 27 December 2014, Millen took over as caretaker manager of Crystal Palace for a third time following Warnock being sacked.
 When Alan Pardew was appointed to replace Warnock on 2 January 2015 Millen reverted to assistant manager.

 On 9 January 2017, subsequent to the appointment of Sam Allardyce as manager of Crystal Palace, it was announced that Millen had left the club.
 He then worked with the Tottenham Hotspur development squad while seeking a new first team role.